cypress-io/circleci-orb/README.md

 ### _run_

-A complete job to run Cypress tests in your application.
+A complete job to install your application's node modules and Cypress dependencies, handle caching and run your tests.
 This is the out-of-the-box solution that will work for most use cases.

 #### Basic Setup